rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.7.1.txt

 enhancements
 - make the various scripts work with complete short node names
-- improved memory monitoring and producer throttling.
+- improve memory monitoring and producer throttling.
 See the updated documentation at http://www.rabbitmq.com/extensions.html#memsup.
 - make tcp_listeners configurable via the rabbitmq.config file
 - use the base64 module instead of ssl_base64 if we can, since the